alsonick/alsonick/README.md

 # Hey, I'm Nicholas 👋

-I'm an iOS engineer working with Swift & TypeScript.
+I'm a backend engineer working with Go & TypeScript.

 ## Contact Me 💌
 Be sure to <a href="https://twitter.com/heynickn">shoot me a DM on Twitter</a>.